-Germany is known for its medieval towns and rich history, as well as ski resorts, icy alpine sports, and world-class galleries and museums.
+Germany is known for its medieval towns, rich history, ski resorts, icy alpine sports, and world-class galleries and museums.
 But that’s not all!
 It also has some of the most beautiful lakes.

 So, if you’re burned out and want to escape the bustle of the city and recharge, the lakes offer the perfect getaway.
-If you’re a nature lover or want to experience something new, you’ll certainly enjoy the beautiful hiking trails and boat tours that most of these lakes have on offer.
+If you’re a nature lover or want to experience something new, you’ll enjoy the beautiful hiking trails and boat tours most lakes offer.

 The best lakes in Germany are a must-visit if you’re looking for a boat trip, mental break, and sightseeing.
 Even better, you can visit the lakes during any season, and the stunning views never disappoint.

 1. Lake Müritz